Application

-Application Priority Due Date: April 21, 2025
+Application Due Date: April 27, 2026

 Code@TACC is an innovative and exciting summer program that incorporates a project-based learning approach to expose students to Science, Technology, Engineering, and Math (STEM) applications.
-Students foster their talent and creativity by being introduced to programming, robotics, and artificial intelligence (AI).
+Students foster their talent and creativity by being introduced to programming, robotics, electronics, and artificial intelligence (AI).

 All current 9th and 10th grade (rising 10th and 11th grade).
 This camp is for high school students with no or little coding experience.
 Selected students will be housed in a campus dorm at The University of Texas (UT) at Austin at no cost.